sunld1127/DbMei/README.md

 http://jmcauley.ucsd.edu/data/amazon/

-Please download the corresponding dataset and save it in the corresponding folder under the dataset directory.
+Please download the corresponding dataset and save it in the corresponding folder under the datasets directory.

 ###  Run the model